-110 Letters of objection

-1 letter of support

-Penistone Town Council objects

-Angela Smith MP objects
+110 objections have been received from local residents and 1 letter of support.
+Penistone Town Council and Angela Smith MP also object.

 Site Description

 The application site comprises a rectangular shaped 0.9ha area of land set to the immediate south of New Smithy Avenue and to the north of High Bank / Manchester Road within the village of Thurlstone.
 The Thulstone Conservation area runs along the eastern boundary of the site.
 The site previously formed part of a larger agricultural land holding, known as White House Farm.